Agonist vs Antagonist Drugs for Addiction Treatment

 An agonist drug activates receptors in the brain similar to other addictive drugs, except with less intensity.

-Agonist drug therapy has shown to help manage withdrawal symptoms, decrease cravings, and prevent relapse for many people struggling with addiction and substance use disorders.
+Agonist drug therapy has shown to help manage withdrawal symptoms, decrease cravings, and prevent relapse for people struggling with addiction and substance use disorders.

 Many times, agonist drugs are used early in recovery during a drug detox program to manage withdrawal symptoms, and also in the initial stages of addiction treatment to help reduce cravings.